• Skip to primary navigation

 Single Pipe System

-The single pipe system is a very inefficient system which allows the first radiator to be very hot, while the last in the system, having mixed with a great deal of cool water, is usually cold.
+In most cases, this means that the first radiator is normally very hot, while the last in the system, having mixed with a great deal of cool water, is usually pretty much cold.

 Single and Double pipe systems